davidlee-techempower/TFB-Documentation/docs/Benchmarking/index.md

 | Page | Summary |
 |:---- |:------- |
 [Getting Started](Getting-Started-Benchmarking.md) | Covers setting up the benchmark suite, manual deployment, and automated deployment
-[Running the Benchmark](Running-the-Benchmark.md) | A guide on how to run the benchmark and specific configurations only applicable after everything is set up and configured to do so